-Karen Sprinkel has been practicing psychotherapy for 25 years.
-She is licensed to practice therapy in both California and Washington.
+Karen Sprinkel Ancelet has been practicing psychotherapy for 27 years.
+She is licensed to practice therapy in both California and Washington State.
 She has a very diverse background of experience that helps her relate to all areas of life her clients bring to her.
-She has great competencies and qualifications, and her speciality is trauma and EMDR.
+She has great competencies and qualifications, and her speciality is a combined trauma modality using EMDR, Brainspotting and Somatic Experiencing.

 A significant part of Karen's life was her time living in Asia.
 She finished her masters degree researching the impact of trauma, and the different approaches to heal the trauma resulting from violent crimes in Tibet, SE Asia and the US.
 Karen was so impacted by her research abroad that she returned to Asia for many years.